 Support Groups in Livermore, CA

-This group offers a safe and nurturing space for high school students to explore their sense of self and gain deeper insight into how they connect with others.
+This co-ed group offers a safe and nurturing space for high school students to explore their sense of self and gain deeper insight into how they connect with others.
 Through shared experiences and meaningful discussions, members will learn to build authentic connections, understand interpersonal dynamics, and enhance their emotional intelligence as they navigate the complexities of relationships, identity, and emotional awareness.
-The group aims to promote personal growth and psychosocial development in a collaborative and empathetic environment.
-Participants will leave with a greater understanding of themselves, improved relationship skills, and the confidence to handle life’s challenges.
+This group aims to promote personal growth and psychosocial development in a collaborative and empathetic environment.
+Participants will leave with a greater understanding of themselves, improved relationship skills and the confidence to handle life’s challenges.

 Hosted by Zack Zucker